HomeFix (NYC HPD home repair loan program)

 - Partner organizations and program descriptions

-The meaning of Department of Buildings
+The meaning of HomeFix

 If you see any capital letter abbreviations on this page or in an official letter you received from the city and you do not understand them, you can try to look them up on our Violation Codes page with the search tool.